pedromanoel/learning-pact-java/README.md

 1. start the pact broker with `docker-compose up`
 2. in another terminal, generate the pacts with `gradle :simple-client:pactPublish`
 3. verify the pact with `gradle :customer-service:test` or `gradle :customer-service:pactVerify`

+## Other stuff

+I'm also learning a lot about gradle, specifically:

+- Kotlin DSL
+- Custom sourceSets
+- buildSrc for project plugins